SUMMARY OF GRADE

 AN IN-DEPTH LOOK

 2016 Louisiana Act No. 624 (House Bill No. 401) mandates that “each public elementary or secondary school shall offer instruction in personal financial management based on the concept of achieving financial literacy… such instruction and subject matter shall be integrated into an existing course of study.”
 This was an amendment, as the previous wording made financial literacy instruction an option rather than a requirement.
-In the Louisiana Student Standards: Social Studies, each grade has economic standards, in which most all relate to financial literacy.
-Grade 3 is the only grade where “Personal Finance” is a specific standard under Economics.
+In the Louisiana Student Standards: Social Studies, some grades have economics standards which align with personal finance standards.

-Louisiana guarantees some financial literacy instruction through some K-8 standards and its new high school instruction requirement, earning a “C.” In order to improve its grade, Louisiana must implement the graduation requirement as a stand-alone personal finance course and create grade-specific financial literacy standards for Grades K-8.
+Louisiana guarantees financial literacy instruction through a standalone financial literacy course and some K-8 standards, earning a “B.” In order to improve its grade, Louisiana must implement more foundational financial literacy standards for Grades K-8.